logo for strength-and-power-for-volleyball.com

 Even though this lying-down position is not specific to sprinting or jumping, this is a perfect example of how a nonfunctional position can be made extremely functional.

-This photo shows the top position of the two leg physioball curl.
+The beginning position of the two leg physioball curl

 During the volleyball approach, the foot is in contact with the ground and the bodys center mass is being moved over the foot.